britthubs/GitGuide/Github/remotessh.md

 ## How?
 1. Make a new repository on Github.
 Don't add README.md if the local repository has any files.
 2. Copy the SSH url from the github repository.
-3. Make sure you're local file has .git, to do this in terminal (location: local repository) write:
+3. Make sure your local file has .git, to do this in terminal (location: local repository) write:

    ```git init```
 4. In terminal write (url is placeholder for the copied ssh url):